 - KOLHS – In the Fall 2013 challenge path, the player must spend the first 40 adventures of each day attending KoL High School, a group of new adventuring locales which offer new monsters, items to craft, and the opportunity to ally with one of three factions: the jocks, the nerds, or the greasers.

 - Class Act II: A Class for Pigs – The Winter 2013 path once again restricts players to their current class skills, which had undergone a series of revamps in the preceding months.
 This path also introduces an experimental change to the leveling system.

 - Avatar of Sneaky Pete - The Spring 2014 path reincarnates the player as the third of the legendary heroes of Loathing, the moxie-fueled, motorcycle-riding Sneaky Pete.

-- Heavy Rains - A torrential flood increases the challenge level of every zone in the Kingdom, introducing new water-themed monsters as well as new sets of skills based on Thunder, Rain and Lightning.
+- Heavy Rains - (Fall 2014) A torrential flood increases the challenge level of every zone in the Kingdom, introducing new water-themed monsters as well as new sets of skills based on Thunder, Rain and Lightning.